-When asked by fellow environmentalists ‘What do you do?’, I proudly say ‘I write fantasy,’ but more than once I’ve been confronted with the argument that fantasy is part of the spell that enshrouds our culture, keeping us from having to worry about what mass extinction and rising sea levels really mean.
+When asked by fellow environmentalists ‘What do you do?’, I say ‘I write fantasy,’ but more than once I’ve been confronted with the argument that fantasy is part of the spell that enshrouds our culture, keeping us from having to worry about what mass extinction and rising sea levels really mean.

 But I believe fantasy has an important role to play in helping to bring about a life sustaining culture.